Making Disciples of Jesus Christ for the Transformation of our Community and the World

 The heart of Thriving in Christ comes from John 15:5 & 8 where Jesus says to his disciples, “I am the vine; you are the branches.
 If you remain in me and I in you, you will bear much fruit; apart from me you can do nothing…This is to my Father’s glory, that you bear much fruit, showing yourselves to be my disciples.”

-Thriving in Christ means becoming more and more like Jesus by being immersed in the presence of God, the Word of God, and the People of God, and engaging in the Mission of God.
+Thriving in Christ means growing to become more like Jesus by being immersed in the presence of God, the Word of God, the People of God, and in the Mission of God.

-Check out the full explanation of Church Vision here:
+Check out a deeper explanation of our Vision here: Thriving in Christ

 Core Values are meant to be like guard rails or road markings for a community: as we navigate the journey of this vision God has for us, Core Values remind us who we are—and who we want to become—so that the ways we pursue the vision are faithful to God and to our church’s unique story.